 Other symptoms such as frequent awakenings, gasping or choking during sleep, excessive daytime sleepiness, and morning headaches may also be present, depending on the severity, cause, and consequences of the snoring.

-Snoring is more likely to occur in airways that are already compromised by structural factors, including
+Snoring is more likely to occur in the upper airway that is already compromised by structural factors, including

 Primary snoring